-Hiring an experienced mesothelioma attorney can make the process of filing a mesothelioma claim free of stress, allowing patients to focus on treatment.
+Hiring an experienced attorney can make the process of filing a mesothelioma claim easier.
 Comfort for the client isn’t the only benefit to having a mesothelioma lawyer.
 Here are the primary ways that the best lawyers help patients with their mesothelioma claim.

-Veterans diagnosed with mesothelioma have various compensation options available to them through the Department of Veterans Affairs (VA).
+Veterans diagnosed with mesothelioma have compensation options available through the Department of Veterans Affairs (VA).

-Veterans who have a “service-related” mesothelioma diagnosis are eligible for VA disability compensation.
-Veterans who contracted mesothelioma primarily because of exposure outside of the military should look into VA pension.
+Veterans with a “service-related” mesothelioma are eligible for VA disability compensation.
+Veterans with mesothelioma primarily because of exposure outside of the military can receive VA pension.

 Common Questions About Mesothelioma Claims